Harder-Narasimhan strata and $p$-adic period domains: Introduction

-Thanks to the recent developments in $p$-adic Hodge theory \cite{FF, SW}, now we can apply the theory of modifications of $G$-bundles on the Fargues-Fontaine curve to study the Harder-Narasimhan strata.
-This new method has the advantage that it is easier and natural to compare the Harder-Narasimhan stratification with some other important stratifications on $p$-adic flag varieties, such as the Newton stratification\footnote{Here to consider the Newton stratification on a $p$-adic flag variety, one has to assume that the corresponding cocharacter is minuscule.
-For general cocharacters, we need to work with the $B_{dR}^+$-affine Schubert cells, see the later discussions.} introduced by Caraiani-Scholze in \cite{CS} section 3, where the Fargues-Fontaine curve also plays the key role.
+Thanks to the recent developments in $p$-adic Hodge theory \cite{FF, SW}, now we can apply the theory of modifications of $G$-bundles on the Fargues-Fontaine curve to study the Harder-Narasimhan strata (in \emph{minuscule} $p$-adic flag varieties).
+This new method has the advantage that it is easier and natural to compare the Harder-Narasimhan stratification with some other important stratifications on (minuscule) $p$-adic flag varieties, such as the Newton stratification introduced by Caraiani-Scholze in \cite{CS} section 3, where the Fargues-Fontaine curve also plays the key role.
 From the point of view of period morphisms of local Shimura varieties, we consider these Harder-Narasimhan and Newton stratifications as constructions on the \emph{Hodge-Tate side}.
 The purpose of this paper is to understand the relation between these two stratifications.
 In our previous work \cite{CFS}, we studied the Harder-Narasimhan strata and Newton strata on the \emph{de Rham side} (although we mostly restricted to the open strata: the weakly admissible locus and the admissible locus).
-At the end, we will see the theories on both sides are very closely related, in the sense they are actually \emph{dual} to each other. \\
+At the end, we will see the theories on both sides are very closely related, in the sense they are actually \emph{dual} to each other.
+Therefore, we make the main result of \cite{CFS} into a more symmetric form here.
+Moreover, we can extend these results to general (arbitrary cocharacter) case, replacing $p$-adic flag varieties by the $B_{dR}^+$-affine Schubert cells constructed in \cite{SW}, which are key examples of \emph{diamonds}. \\

 To be more precise, let us fix some notations.
 Let $G$ be a reductive group over\footnote{Throughout this paper, the base field for our reductive groups is $\Q_p$.
-However one can replace it by any finite extension of $\Q_p$ and all the results are still true.} $\Q_p$ and $\{\mu\}$ be a conjugacy class of cocharacters $\mu: \G_{m,\ov{\Q}_p}\ra G_{\ov{\Q}_p}$.
-Attached to $(G,\{\mu\})$, we have flag varieties $\Fl(G,\mu)$ and $\Fl(G,\mu^{-1})$, defined over a finite extension $E$ of $\Q_p$.
-We view them as \emph{adic spaces} over $\breve{E}$, the completion of maximal unramified extension of $E$.
+However one can replace it by any finite extension of $\Q_p$ and all the results are still true.} $\Q_p$ and $\{\mu\}$ a conjugacy class of cocharacters $\mu: \G_{m,\ov{\Q}_p}\ra G_{\ov{\Q}_p}$.
+Attached to $(G,\{\mu\})$, we have flag varieties $\Fl(G,\mu)$ and $\Fl(G,\mu^{-1})$, parametrizing ``$G$-filtrations'' of type $\mu$ and $\mu^{-1}$ respectively, defined over a finite extension $E$ of $\Q_p$.
+We view them as \emph{adic spaces} over $\breve{E}$, the completion of the maximal unramified extension of $E$.
 We assume that $\mu$ is \emph{minuscule} at this moment for simplicity. \\